Temple University Students Gather To Honor Students Killed, Call For Safety Changes

 PHILADELPHIA (CBS) — Students at Temple University gathered Monday night to honor five students who died this semester, including Samuel Collington, who was killed during an attempted carjacking last week outside his off-campus apartment.
 Students say safety changes are needed following Collington’s death.

-Students say they’re disappointed it took the death of one their own to push for safety changes as they came together to remember and grieve.READ MORE: Quadruple Shooting In Brewerytown Sends 4 Males, Including Teen, To Hospital: Police
+Students say they’re disappointed it took the death of one their own to push for safety changes as they came together to remember and grieve.READ MORE: Car Crash In North Philadelphia Leaves Man Dead, Police Say

 As the bells tolled on the campus of Temple University, students — solemn and united — gathered to remember five of their classmates who died this semester.